 Wells & Walsingham Railway

-The Wells & Walsingham Light Railway is the smallest public railway in the world!
+The Wells & Walsingham Light Railway is the longest 10¼-inch narrow gauge steam railway in the world.
 This charming railway runs between the beautiful village of Walsingham, a renowned pilgrimage centre famous for its snowdrops, and the lovely seaside town of Wells-next-the-Sea.

 You can start your journey from either end of the line, and there’s no need to book in advance.
 Just turn up and join the queue on a first-come, first-served basis.
 If you want to bring your dog(s), they are welcome to join you as long as the train is not too busy.